 Services for the Pakistan Air Force

 Moreover, after the hawker hunter fighting process by the Pakistan air force, the chief of the Pakistan army appointed the Alam to squadron commander, the MM Alam was the first squadron commander of Dassault Mirage III.
 After lots of work and paid memorable services Pakistan air force decided to retire its core responsibilities so, in 1982 Alam was retired.

-M. Alam Road, a major road in Lahore, Punjab, Pakistan named it in honor of the flying ace of Pakistan Air Force, Air Commodore Muhammad Mahmood Alam, running from Main Market to Gulberg.
+M. Alam Road, a major road in Lahore, Punjab, Pakistan named in honour of the flying ace of Pakistan Air Force, Air Commodore Muhammad Mahmood Alam, running from Main Market to Gulberg.

 The Pakistan air force legend died on 18 March 2013 in Karachi at the age of 77.
 He was admitted to Pakistan naval station Shifa hospital in Karachi and faced some health issues.
-His funeral performed by the Pakistan air force base Masroor, where he served some of the memorable years of his carrier life.
+His funeral was performed by the Pakistan air force base Masroor, where he served some of the memorable years of his carrier life.
 Alam was buried at the shahada (martyrs) graveyard, located at PAF Masroor Airbase.